canro91/canro91.github.io/_posts/2020-12-04-UseCultureWhenParsing.md

 }
 ```

-Notice, I added a second parameter of type `CultureInfo`, which defaults to "en-US".
+Notice that I added a second parameter of type `CultureInfo`, which defaults to "en-US."

 ## Alternatively: Use a wrapper in your tests

-As an alternative to adding a default culture, I could run each test inside a wrapper method that changes the user culture to the one needed and revert it back when the test finishes.
+As an alternative to adding a default culture, I could run each test inside a wrapper that changes the user culture to the one needed and revert it when the test finishes.

 Something like this,